 1. Categories of manuscripts:

-(a) A summary of original research completed, briefly stating why it was undertaken, its methodology, and results obtained.
+(a) A summary of completed original research, briefly stating why it was undertaken, its methodology, and results obtained.

 (b) A summary of research in progress and available upon request.